 The Difference Between Manufacturing and Development

-VSM focuses on visualizing, measuring, and then managing demand across multiple product or service lifecycles.
-Value stream mapping was first developed to eliminate waste and maximize value in manufacturing and production.
+VSM focuses on visualizing, measuring, and managing demand across multiple product or service lifecycles.
+Value stream mapping was first developed to eliminate waste and maximize value in manufacturing and the production process.
 VSM takes the practical lessons of value stream mapping and applies them to measure and increase value in IT and software development.

 There are critical differences between manufacturing and software development.
 For one, the manufacturing cycle tends to be linear.
 A customer request is collected and then sent to the shop floor.
 Work is strictly planned, scheduled, and monitored before the product is released to the customer.
 The goal of lean management in manufacturing is to eliminate variability and ensure each task is repeatable.